SAVA: Scalable Learning-Agnostic Data Valuation: Optimal Transport for Data Valuation

 The calibrated gradients predict how the OT distance changes as more probability mass is shifted to a given data point.
 This can be interpreted as a measurement of the contribution of the data point to the OT.
 Additionally, if we want a training set to match the distribution of the validation dataset, then either removing or reducing the mass of data points with large positive gradients, while increasing the mass of data points with large negative gradients can be expected to reduce their OT distance.
 Therefore, as demonstrated in~\citet{just2023lava}, the calibrated gradients provide a powerful tool to detect and prune abnormal or irrelevant data in various applications.

-\textbf{Memory Limitation.} While being used with the current best practice, the Sinkhorn algorithm for entropic regularized OT~\citep{Cuturi-2013-Sinkhorn} still runs in quadratic memory complexity $O(N^2)$ with the dataset size $N$, as it requires performing operations on the entire dataset, using the full pairwise cost matrix.
+\textbf{Memory limitation.} While being used with the current best practice, the Sinkhorn algorithm for entropic regularized OT~\citep{Cuturi-2013-Sinkhorn} still runs in quadratic memory complexity $\mathcal{O}(N^2)$ with the dataset size $N$, as it requires performing operations on the entire dataset, using the full pairwise cost matrix.
 Consequently, the memory and RAM requirements for the Sinkhorn algorithm primarily depend on the dataset size $N$.
 Additionally, notice that a dense square (float) matrix of size $N=10^5$ will require at least $74$ GB of RAM and $N=10^6$ will take $7450$ GB of RAM which is prohibitively expensive.
 Therefore, \emph{LAVA} is limited to small datasets.

-\textbf{Scalability.} Inspired by the scalability of stochastic (gradient) approaches where the computation is carried out on batches of data points instead of the whole dataset as in the traditional gradient, we follow this simple but effective scheme to propose an analog for OT, named \emph{SAVA} which is a scalable variant of \emph{LAVA} with its OT computation on batches.
+\textbf{Scalability.} Inspired by the scalability of stochastic gradient approaches where the computation is carried out on batches of data points instead of the whole dataset as in the traditional gradient, we follow this simple but effective scheme to propose an analog for OT, named \emph{SAVA} which is a scalable variant of \emph{LAVA} with its OT computation on batches.
 Intuitively, \emph{SAVA} also leverages the hierarchically defined OT as in \emph{LAVA}, but it performs OT on batches of data points instead of on the entire dataset as in \emph{LAVA}.
-We introduce \emph{SAVA} in the next section.

-It is worth noting that the OT-based data valuation we introduced in this section focuses on the \emph{gradient} of the OT instead of the OT \emph{distance} itself.
-Therefore, some popular scalable OT approaches, e.g., sliced-Wasserstein~\citep{rabin2011wasserstein}, tree-sliced-Wasserstein~\citep{LYFC}, or Sobolev transport~\citep{le2022st}, may not be suitable to data valuation.
-In the next section, we introduce our novel scalable approach for computing the gradient of the OT using hierarchical OT approach~\citep{yurochkin2019hierarchical,lee2019hierarchical}.
-We focus on the problem of data valuation but our work can be readily applied for other large-scale applications where the gradient of the OT is required.
+Notice that the scalable OT-based data valuation (i.e., \emph{SAVA}) we will introduce in the next section focuses on the \emph{(sub)gradient} of the OT instead of the OT \emph{distance} itself.
+Therefore, several popular scalable OT approaches such as sliced-Wasserstein~\citep{rabin2011wasserstein, bonneel2015sliced, nguyen2024sliced}, tree-sliced-Wasserstein~\citep{LYFC, le2024optimal, tran2025spherical, tran2025distancebased}, or Sobolev transport~\citep{le2022st, le2023scalable, le2024generalized}, may not be suitable since they leverage local structures on supports (e.g., line, tree, or graph structure respectively) to scale up the computation of OT distance.
+In the next section, we introduce our novel scalable approach for computing the (sub)gradient of the OT using hierarchical OT~\citep{yurochkin2019hierarchical,lee2019hierarchical}.
+We focus on the problem of data valuation but our work can be applied to other large dataset applications where the (sub)gradient of the OT is required.